100 Things

 17. This is actually the last one I'm filling in.
 I started this list at the top (100), then the bottom (1), and then filled in the middle.

 16. I have lucid dreams on a fairly regular basis.
-I can also fly in them and once conjured up Amanda Peet.
+I can also fly in them and breathe under water.

 15. Yes, I've tried it, and I inhaled, but I was already drunk.